Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ## 11.2.
 Create required resources in Azure

 ### 11.2.1.
 Register an application
-Read [MS docs about register an application], register an application named `resource-server-2`.
+Read [MS docs about registering an application], register an application named `resource-server-2`.
 Get the client-id and replace the placeholder(`<resource-server-2-client-id>`) in `application.yml`.

 ### 11.2.2.
 Set accessTokenAcceptedVersion to 2
 Read [MS docs about Application manifest], set `accessTokenAcceptedVersion` to `2`.

 ### 11.2.3.
 Expose an API
-Read [MS docs about expose an api], expose 2 scopes named `resource-server-2.scope-1` and `resource-server-2.scope-2`, choose `Admins and users` for `Who can consent` option.
+Read [MS docs about exposing an api], expose 2 scopes named `resource-server-2.scope-1` and `resource-server-2.scope-2`, choose `Admins and users` for `Who can consent` option.

 ### 11.2.4.
 Add permissions for client-1 to access resource-server-2
-Read [MS docs about configure a client application to access a web API], add permissions for client-1 to access `resource-server-2.scope-1` and `resource-server-2.scope-2`.
+Read [MS docs about configuring a client application to access a web API], add permissions for client-1 to access `resource-server-2.scope-1` and `resource-server-2.scope-2`.

 ## 11.3.
 Run the application
 - Run [11-client-scopes-from-multiple-resources].